CesiumGS/3d-tiles/Styling/README.md

 TODO: intro

-The syntax for expressions is derived from JavaScript [EMCAScript 5](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf), and includes a native color type.
+The language for expressions is a small subset of JavaScript, [EMCAScript 5](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf), plus a native color type and access to feature properties in the form of readonly variables.

-_Implementation note: Cesium uses the [jsep](http://jsep.from.so/) JavaScript expression parser library to parse style expressions._
+_Implementation tip: Cesium uses the [jsep](http://jsep.from.so/) JavaScript expression parser library to parse style expressions._

 ### Operators